frfn/react-hooks/Recapped&Completed.md

 -   `useRef()` to grab the value of the input field

-    -   knowing this provides you a new tool, in an experiment in `Search.js`, using `refFilter` that I created also works when used as a reference!
+    -   knowing this provides you a new tool, in an experiment in `Search.js`, I used `refFilter`, I thought it worked, but it's locking the same value in! since it isn't changed mutably!!

+    -   `useRef()` is the actual value of what's inside the input field

 -   it actually is real simple, I though it will be challenging to revisit, but, the notes in `Search.js` is phenomenal